 (3) Find your dog suitable things to chew on

 The keyword here is FIND.
 Every dog is different and attracted to different things, one toy that works brilliantly for one dog may not work on another dog at all, the only way to find out is via experiements, Don't expect a random rubber toy you pick up from the stores will automatically be your dog's new best friend.
 By trying difrerent things, you will find out what works and what doesn't.
-Generally speaking, toys that allows you to stuff treats inside work pretty well because dogs are universally attracted to food.
+Generally speaking, toys that allows you to stuff treats inside (like the KONG classic range)work pretty well because dogs are universally attracted to food.
 But even toys with treats can vary in effectiveness, some might be too easy so he finishes the food in 2 seconds, some he might find too hard and he gives up out of frustration.
 The kind of food you stuff inside can make a difference too.
 Once you have found a few that works, rotate them so your dog does not get bored of it, and try build it into your daily routine (e.g. feeding your dog a morning snack using a rubber KONG every morning before you go to work) so your dog knows what to expect.

 (4) Encourage chewing as part of your dog's diet

 Make sure there are enough things as part of your dog's normal diet which exercises his gums and teeth.
 You can consider adding raw bones (remember, raw not cooked) to your dog's normal diet every week, and pick dry food that are not too small so he needs to chew it rather than just swallowing.